irvincodes/risk-analytics-in-loan-grants/README.md

 *Further details can be seen in my Jupyter Notebook Repo file where the most important features used to predict defaulters vs non-defaulters are identified.*

-To conclude, I come up with key insights and a set of business recommendations for the business.
+To conclude, I provided some key insights and a set of business recommendations.